 [Include all the labels that are in the image, except for the - five major nutrients][Add label: Types of Nutrients]

-Plants on the other hand can make food for themselves.
-This food is used by them to carry out various functions.
+Plants, on the other hand, can make food for themselves.
+It is used by them to carry out various functions.
 Animals use plants as a source of food.
-Hence, there are two types of organisms, the ones who can make their food, known as autotrophs, and the ones that are unable to make their food known as heterotrophs.
+Hence, there are two types of organisms.
+The ones who can make their food, known as autotrophs, and those who cannot make their foordareknown as heterotrophs.
 The mode of nutrition in autotrophs is autotrophic (auto = self; trophos = nourishment).
 The mode of nutrition in heterotrophs is heterotrophic (heteros = other).

 Let us now learn more about autotrophs and heterotrophs.